Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/zendeskpb.md

 Kore.ai XO Platform now supports integration with Zendesk Agent System to handover the conversations without having to use the BotKit.

-Please visit Deploy → Channels → Sunshine Conversations → Configurations to enable switchboard integration to enable Zendesk agent system.
+Please visit Deploy → Channels → Sunshine Conversations → Configurations to enable Sunshine Conversations.

 After you have successfully established a connection with Zendesk Switchboard, Kore.ai XO platform moves the Zendesk agent system into the configured state.
 No additional configuration is required.